shivannis/xandr-docs-public/xandr-docs/articles/monetize/set-up-prebid-server-premium.md

 ---
-title: Set up prebid server premium
+title: Set up Prebid Server Premium
-description: The article guides helps you know about the Prebid Server Premium setup, stressing the importance of following resources in a specific order. ms.date: 10/28/2023
+description: The article helps you to know about the Prebid Server Premium setup, stressing the importance of following resources in a specific order. ms.date: 10/28/2023
 ---

-# Set up prebid server premium
+# Set up Prebid Server Premium

 Prebid Server Premium (PSP) setup should be completed following each of the resources below in order: